SCCWRP Research Plan

 As SCCWRP advances its research agenda to leverage emerging information technologies in data acquisition and analysis, the agency evaluates opportunities to use new and emerging technologies to improve the data workflow.
 This workflow falls into three main stages: (1) data acquisition, (2) data management, and (3) processing and interpretation of results.
 To improve quality, consistency and speed of data collection, SCCWRP is pursuing a number of emerging technologies for field data acquisition.
 To allow environmental researchers and managers to evaluate potential outcomes based on various assumptions and hypothetical courses of action, SCCWRP is pursuing development of environmental index and statistical calculators, data dashboard and visualization products, and scenario tools.
 SCCWRP’s goal is to provide environmental managers and the public with consistent and transparent analytical methods and outputs, so the science developed by SCCWRP and its collaborators can be effectively used to inform management action.

-This year, SCCWRP is continuing its work to further enhance data acquisition technologies, refine its data management processes and protocols, and build and test next-generation data processing and interpretation tools.
-SCCWRP’s focus for 2015-16 will be on:
+This year, SCCWRP will continue its work to further enhance data acquisition technologies, refine its data management processes and protocols, and build and test next-generation data processing and interpretation tools.
+SCCWRP’s focus for 2016-17 will be on: